mrclay/nocms/README.md

 ## Security

 The good: Password auth is done via `password_verify` and the session is verified via a [JWT](https://github.com/firebase/php-jwt) stored in a cookie.
-Content edits require POST operations (naturally CSRF resistant).
+Content edits require POST operations protected by CSRF tokens (HMAC-SHA-256).
 An attacker who gained entry could not alter PHP files.

 The not great: Authentication is single-user.
 The JWT doesn't expire.
 There's nothing fancy like IP banning or throttling.
 An attacker that gained entry could edit raw HTML that you possibly display on the site.